 Jetstar is the cheapest usually, with sale flights for around $300 return per person.
 I got out flights for $1400 return for four but then I paid for the Max Fare which gave us baggage, food and Qantas points.
 It made it around $2000 for all four return.
 But easily could have skipped that and just paid for carry on as we didn’t go that long.

 Qantas was about $2500, but the flight times didn’t suit us.
 They fly late, where Jetstar have two options both morning and afternoon.
 You can also fly direct with Virgin, Malindo & Garuda from Melbourne.

 I will note we flew right before school holidays and just outside their peak season.
 Between May and September might cost a little more and of course in school holidays will be a premium time.

-Once you are there however, there is no visa or additional costs to enter the country, and accomodation and general costs are low so well worth it.
+Once you are there, however, there is no visa or additional cost to enter the country, and accommodation and general costs are low – so well worth it.

 The benefits of the villa came even before arriving, as our villa manager arranged a VIP service at the airport that allowed us to be expressed through customs and out to our car.
 Highly recommend this if you have young kids or large groups.

 If you are booking a villa, make sure you check with the manager if they can arrange this for you (it does cost a fee obviously).

 We stayed at Villa Mawar, located around 15 minutes north of Canggu.
 It was in a small village, right on a river with a gorgeous infinity pool overlooking.

 The villa was perfect for large families, or even multiple families, as it had 6 private and separate villas (you book the whole property when you book, it’s not shared).